 A university may enter several bridges in a regional competition.
 However, if both first and second places are won by the same university, then only the best one of that university's bridges will be invited to participate in the national contest, together with the highest ranked bridge entered by another university.

-Categories of competition are lightness, construction speed, stiffness, efficiency, economy and aesthetics.
+Categories of competition are construction speed, lightness, aesthetics, stiffness, construction economy, and structural efficiency.
 In addition, overall performance is rated.
 Bridges that have been disqualified are not eligible for awards in any categories.